guptarjun117/Spotify-API-EDA/README.md

 **Time Signature** - An estimated time signature.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).
 The time signature ranges from 3 to 7 indicating time signatures of "3/4", to "7/4".

 ----

+**Insight 1:**

+Comparing original released metal albums with their re-released "Remastered" counterparts.
+Release of remastered albums is a hit or miss in the metal community.
+Either it will improve the quality if the orignal songs were poorly produced in the first place or decreased the quality of already well-produced song.
+Or, nothing.
+Many